rkutkarska/bz-art/README.md

 The project consist of the following folders:
 * node_modules - exteral modules that the project depends on;
 * public:
-	* favicon.ico - small icon is displayed in the browser's tab bar and bookmarks.
+	* favicon.ico - the small icon displayed in the browser's tab bar and bookmarks.
 	* index.html - the main HTML file that serves as the initial entry point for the React application.
 It contains the basic HTML structure and references the compiled JavaScript bundle.
 * src
+	* components:
+		* AdminPanel - folder consisting of 11 subfolders and 30 files.
+It contains all the admin panel logic and components for managing and performing CRUD operations on the collections.
+		* Contacts - folder containing the Contacts component and its stylesheet.
+This component is used to render the contacts page.
+		* Favourites - folder containing the Favourites component and its stylesheet.
+This component is used to render the favourites page.
+		* Footer - folder containing the Footer component and its stylesheet.
+This component is used to render the footer on each page of the application.
+		* Forbidden - folder containing the Forbidden component and its stylesheet.
+This component is used to render the forbidden page in case of unauthorised access by a user.
+		* Header - folder consisting of 4 components.
+The Header component is the main component and HeaderInfo, HeaderItems and Navigation are nested within it.
+The Header component is used to render the whole header on each page of the application.
+		* Home - folder consisting of 5 subfolders and 15 files.
+It contains the hero and the current promotion within it, category list, new and discounted items pinned to the home page.
+		* Items -
+		* Login -
+		* Modals - folder containing the ModalTemplate component and its stylesheet.
+This component is used to render error, information and confirmation messages to users.
+		* NotFound - folder containing the NotFound component and its stylesheet.
+This component is used to render the page with error 404-not found in case of a non-existent path to content requested by the user.
+		* Orders -
+		* Register -
+		* RequireAuth -
-	* components
+		* ShoppingCart -
+		* Spinner - folder containing the Spinner component and its stylesheet.
+This component is widget that indicates that an operation is in progress.
+It provides feedback to users while waiting for data to load or actions to complete.
 	* context
+		* AuthContext.js
 	* img
-	* services
+	* services - folder consisting of 7 js files.
+Services are reusable functions that encapsulate a specific logic or functionality.
+They are used to fetch data, manipulate data, and manage state changes.
-	* App.css
+	* App.css - global stylesheet file.
 	* App.js
 	* Firebase.js
 	* index.js
-	* reset.css
+	* reset.css - global stylesheet file.

 and files:
-* .env
-* .gitignore
-* package-lock.json
+* .env - environment file containing the Firebase Web Application configuration variables.
+* .gitignore - this file ensures that certain files not tracked by Git remain untracked.
+* package-lock.json - lockfile that holds information on the dependencies or packages installed for a project.
-* package.json - contains modules listed as dependencies to install;
+* package.json - contains modules listed as dependencies to install.
-* README.md
+* README.md - contains this short documentation of the project.

 # User Roles
 ## Guest - public part